nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 used alone, with the ``nest.logic.conditional()`` parameter, or multiplied with another parameter or value, before passing it as the connection probability.

-As an example, we will define an elliptical connection boundary using parameters.
+As an example, suppose we want to create connections to 50 % of the target nodes, but only to those within an elliptical area around each source node.
+Using ``nest.spatial.distance`` parameters, we can define a parameter that creates an elliptical connection boundary.

 First, we define variables controlling the shape of the ellipse.

 ::